-This easy recipe can be used both as a Peppermint Foot Scrub or a Foot Soak to pamper tired feet.
+This easy recipe can be used both as a Peppermint DIY Foot Scrub – or you can use it as a foot soak to completely pamper tired feet.

 Even though summer is months away, my feet need some serious love if I ever hope to wear sandals next summer.
 My favorite essential oil to use on my feet is peppermint essential oil, so I made a combination peppermint scrub and soak to help my feet.
 Check back next week for a peppermint lotion to keep your feet soft after you use the scrub or soak.